Atrain86/Triad-Documents/replit.md

 - June 26, 2025.
 Photo upload debugging session: Confirmed existing photos work perfectly (10 photos in project 1 with functional carousel).
 Photo upload failing for new uploads despite successful file selection.
 Added comprehensive debugging to track FormData construction and transmission.
 Issue appears to be in file transfer between frontend and backend.
 Session paused to manage costs.
 - June 26, 2025.
 Applied ChatGPT's suggested photo upload improvements and fixed camera functionality.
 Added capture="environment" attribute and error handling.
 Ready for deployment as camera issues may be resolved in production environment with proper HTTPS and file permissions.
 - June 27, 2025.
 Fixed critical photo upload bug by solving FileList persistence issue.
 Implemented stable file capture system that prevents files from becoming empty during upload process.
 Added HEIC support for iPhone photos including .heic and .heif formats.
 Photo uploads now working reliably for JPEG, PNG, GIF, WebP, and HEIC files with proper MIME type handling.
+- June 27, 2025.
+Created comprehensive code snapshot and backup system.
+All critical functionality is now preserved in `backups/working-snapshot/` directory and documented in `SNAPSHOT-BACKUP.md`.
+Established safe development process for adding moderate improvements without breaking existing features.
+App is stable and ready for careful enhancement.

 ## User Preferences